All Episodes

 Yeah, absolutely.

-Yeah, by the way, there was a Fox Business Channel camera woman That got hit with one of the rubber bullets.
+Yeah, by the way, there was a Fox Business Channel camera woman that got hit with one of the rubber bullets.

-And from and she was reporting on air.
+And she was reporting on there.

 And the same with tear gas.